 Each frame incorporates a number of design features to make them as fast, light and comfortable as possible.

-- Dropped seatstays- these filter vibration to help reduce ‘road buzz’.
+- Dropped seat stays– These filter vibrations to help reduce ‘road buzz’.

-Tyre clearance has undergone somewhat of a revolution over the past few years and consequently most bikes now have larger clearances to offer better grip and enhanced comfort.
+Tyre clearance has undergone somewhat of a revolution over the past few years and consequently, most bikes now have larger clearances to enhance, comfort, speed and grip.
 The Endurance SL and Endurance SL R Series are a prime example.
 The caliper versions now offer clearance for tyres up to 28mm or 25mm with mudguards.
-The disc versions are compatible with whopping 32mm tyres and 28mm with mudguards.
+The disc versions are compatible with 32mm tyres and 28mm with mudguards.

 There is also a very neat innovation exclusive to these 2 frames in terms of the fitment of mudguards.
-Not only are there concealed eyelets for fitting these guards but there is also a detachable bridge for the disc version.
-Without mudguards and the removable bridge fitted you would be hard pressed to know that the frame is compatible with mudguards.
-But with this neat innovation in place there is the option to fit full length guards when the weather is inclement.
+Not only are there concealed eyelets for fitting these guards but there is also a detachable bridge available for the disc version.
+Without mudguards and the removable bridge fitted you would be hard-pressed to know that the frame is compatible with mudguards.
+But with this neat innovation in place, there is the option to fit full-length guards when the weather is inclement.

 Bottom Bracket Tech

-So, in summary the new Endurance SL and SL R series are manufactured from the best carbon that money can buy.
+In summary, we can say that the Endurance SL and SL R series are manufactured from the best carbon that money can buy.
 Not only are they light and stiff but they also absorb more of the vibration from the road than any other carbon frame that we have ever produced.
 In practical terms this means that you feel less fatigue when riding them over longer distances and rougher surfaces.
 Plus they can be built up to a UCI weight busting specification.